sessionm/generator-sessionm-language/README.md

-# generator-sessionm-node
+# generator-sessionm-language
-SessionM Yeoman generator for Node.js
+SessionM Yeoman generator for scaffolding a project with a particular language.